ShaunBulbrook/shaunbulbrook/README.md

 ### Hi there 👋

-I'm Shaun (he/him), a tech lead/engineering manager based in the UK.
+I'm Shaun (he/him), a tech lead based in the UK.

-If you need someone to help you with a community project, I hope you get in touch!
+If you need someone to help you with a community project, reach out!

 🕸️https://shaunbulbrook.com
 📫https://hachyderm.io/@shaunofthedev